Memorial Botanical Gardens : St. John's Newfoundland

 Memorial University Botanical Gardens flowers.

-We walked around a pond, and stopped to feed a group of Mallards.
-Apparently many of these birds have clipped wings, and when the university requested that people stop feeding them bread on the university property, they nearly starved.
+We walked around a pond and stopped to feed a group of Mallards.
+Apparently, many of these birds have clipped wings, and when the university requested that people stop feeding them bread on the university property, they nearly starved.
 As a result, Memorial U now sells bags of healthy duck food (a mix of corn and wheat), and encourages people to feed them.
-As we enjoyed their company, we also watched a couple Tree Swallows foraging above the pond and taking food into a nest box just off shore.
+As we enjoyed their company, we also watched a couple Tree Swallows foraging above the pond and taking food into a nest box just offshore.

 Once we had finished our tour of the gardens we stopped in to the Garden Cafe for a slice of homemade cherry pie and maple ice cream.
 It was a welcome treat on a hot day.
 All in all, we enjoyed our visit to the gardens very much, and would highly recommend making a stop there if you are in the area!